Jonnyd55/leaflet-geocode/README.md

 CSV to GeoJSON
 =========

-This is a script written to turn a spreadsheet of latitude and longitude poitns into a geojson file for use with [leaflet.js] [1] javascript mapping library.
+This is a script written to turn a spreadsheet of latitude and longitude points into a geojson file for use with the [leaflet.js] [1] javascript mapping library.

 The structure of your .csv file is key.
 You __Must have__ the following two cells in your data:
   - Latitude (it __must be__ the first column)